meyfa/CobolCraft/README.md

 The remaining COBOL sources are located in the `src/` directory, including `src/server.cob`, which contains the bulk of CobolCraft.

-Some functions had to be implemented in C++, such as process signal handling, retrieving accurate timestamps, or conversion of IEEE-754 floating-point numbers.
 These sources are located in the `cpp/` directory and get compiled into a shared library (`.so` on Linux).

 TCP sockets are managed by the CBL_GC_SOCKET socket library located in the `CBL_GC_SOCKET/` directory.

 ### Packet Blobs

-CobolCraft makes use of network data captured from an instance of the official server application.
+CobolCraft makes use of network data captured from an instance of the official server application via Wireshark.
 This data is located in the `blobs/` directory and is decoded at run-time.

 ### Data Extraction